 This report is a survey of existing shared mobility strategies and their attempt to expand services to low-income individuals.
 It is our hope that the findings can inform operators, government agencies, funders, non-profit organizations and others as they try to tap into the potential of shared mobility strategies to improve the lives of low-income individuals.

-This resource is the Executive Summary of a longer report and is intended to highlight the specific findings and recommendations that resulted from the research.
-The full paper contains more detailed information on shared mobility typologies, the specific barriers that challenge low-income usage of shared mobility, and the strategies currently being tested to address them.
+The report, authored by ITDP in collaboration with Living Cities, delves into detailed information on shared mobility typologies, the specific barriers that challenge low-income usage of shared mobility, and the strategies currently being tested to address them.

 The key findings of this research include: